 Very often, optimum success involves early stage engagement with a chemical etching specialist.
 A partnership needs to be forged, not a customer subcontractor relationship if the true potential of chemical etching is to be realised.

-So what are the key inherent characteristics of the chemical etching process that can be exploited at the design stage?
+So, what are the key inherent characteristics of the chemical etching process that can be exploited at the design stage?

-Etch cusp can be controlled, and by so doing, a range of profiles can be introduced that allow the manufacture of sharp cutting edges (such as those used in medical blades), or conical openings, such as those used to direct fluid flow in filtration meshes.
+Etch cusp can be controlled, and by so doing, a range of profiles can be introduced that allow the manufacture of sharp cutting edges such as those used in medical blades, or conical openings such as those used to direct fluid flow in filtration meshes.

-Chemical etching not only copes well with difficult geometries, but it also allows design engineers enormous flexibility, facilitating the adjustment of designs right up to the point of manufacture due to the use of digital tooling (about which much more below!).
+Chemical etching not only copes well with difficult geometries, but it also allows design engineers enormous flexibility, facilitating the adjustment of designs right up to the point of manufacture due to the use of digital tooling – about which much more below!

-Manufacturing advantages and benchmarking
+Benefits and benchmarking

 When compared with traditional metal manufacturing technologies, it has a number of inherent advantages.

-As an ambient temperature, no contact machining process chemical etching produces 100% burr-free, stress-free parts
+- As an ambient temperature, no contact machining process chemical etching produces 100% burr-free, stress-free parts.

-Tooling for chemical etching is digital, so there is no need to start cutting expensive and difficult to adapt steel moulds.
+- Tooling for chemical etching is digital, so there is no need to start cutting expensive and difficult to adapt steel moulds.
 This means that large quantities of products can be reproduced with absolutely zero tool wear, ensuring that the first and millionth part produced are precisely the same.

 The economy and adaptability of the tooling for chemical etching is a key stimulus to design freedom, along with the ability to produce what may seem like impossibly complicated products.

 More often than not, when using stamping, part complexity adds cost, whether in low, medium, or high volume applications.
-The complexity of a product means the necessity for a complex mould tool, and complex tooling means increased costs, increased potential for tool failure, and increased lead-times for satisfactory completion.
+The complexity of a product means the necessity for a complex mould tool and complex tooling means increased costs, increased potential for tool failure and increased lead-times for satisfactory completion.

-Chemical etching’s “sweet spot” is in the manufacture of complex parts in small to medium sized production runs.
+The “sweet spot” is in the manufacture of complex parts in small to medium sized production runs.
 In extremely high volume runs where the tooling expense is justifiable, and where designs are not overly complex, stamping typically represents a more economic process.

 Perhaps of greatest importance, however, are the possibilities that are opened up to design engineers to innovate through the use of this versatile and cost-effective metal processing technology.